 - 2017—Philip Yancey

 - 2016—Parker J. Palmer

 - 2014—Wes Moore

 - 2011—Greg Mortenson

 The names Tom and Marla Corts have been synonymous with Samford University for three decades.
 Tom Corts was known for his invaluable leadership, service and love for books and classical literature.
-Nearly nine year ago, Marla Corts assisted in the launch of the Tom and Marla Corts Distinguished Author Series in his memory.
+Ten years ago, Marla Corts assisted in the launch of the Tom and Marla Corts Distinguished Author Series in his memory.